bismarx-v1/GuitarPedals/README.md

-**CUSTOM GUITAR PEDALS**
+*CUSTOM GUITAR PEDALS*

-Custom guitar pedals for playing, started with looper, might add some more later on
+Custom guitar pedals for playing, started with digital signal processing pedal (DSPP-1) might add more later on, repo contains hardware and software for the pedals.

+Repo also contains music/song recordings